Flux (political party): Elections

 Writing in 2020, ABC election analyst Antony Green noted that Flux "has attracted negligible support" at elections.
 Despite having no climate policies of any kind, the party changed its name to "Liberals for Climate - The Flux Network" for the 2021 Western Australian state election.

+Liberals for Climate, the last registered Flux Party, had their registration cancelled in January 2023.
+The party's website is no longer online.